-Staffing and Infrastructure - For the year ended June 30, 2019, the Exchange had approximately 135.5 budgeted employees supporting operations; information technology; communications, outreach and marketing; financial management; policy; and legal.
+Staffing and Infrastructure - As of June 30, 2020, the Exchange had approximately 145.5 budgeted full-time equivalent employees supporting operations; information technology; communications, outreach and marketing; financial management; policy; and legal.
 In addition, the Exchange contracted for a variety of specialized consulting services, such as actuarial, system development, testing, and project management.
+The Exchange had 11 vacant positions as of June 30, 2020.